thepirat000/Audit.NET/src/Audit.NET.Kafka/README.md

 - **TopicSelector**: A function of the audit event that returns the topic name to use.
 - **PartitionSelector**: (optional) A function of the audit event that returns the partition index to use.
 - **KeySelector**: When using keyed messages, a function of the audit event that returns the key to use.
+- **HeadersSelector**: Optional to use message headers.
+Configure the message headers to be used for a given audit event.
 - **KeySerializer**: When using keyed messages to set a custom serializer for the key.
 - **AuditEventSerializer**: Custom AuditEvent serializer.
 By default the audit event is JSON serialized + UTF8 encoded.
 - **ResultHandler**: An action to be called for each kafka response.